2019 Vault Rankings

 About Viacom Inc.

 Viacom is a leading media conglomerate with an extensive portfolio of cable TV and film production assets.
 Its MTV Networks unit runs such cable networks as Comedy Central, Nickelodeon, and the family of MTV channels (MTV, MTV2, VH1).
 Viacom also owns Black Entertainment Television, which airs programming on BET, BET Gospel, and BET Hip Hop.
 In the film business, Viacom operates through Paramount Pictures, which includes imprints Paramount Pictures and Paramount Vantage.
 Viacom has a presence in more than 180 countries and territories primarily in the US (which accounts for 70% of sales), Europe, and Asia.
+In 2019, Viacom agreed to merge with CBS to compete against the onslaught of streaming competitors.

 Viacom operates through two reporting segments: Media Networks and Filmed Entertainment.